What is a Smart Campus?

 Is it conforming to a specific network infrastructure?
 Is it customized environmental for heat and air?
 Is it campus security?
 Is it how students’ study, how they learn, and how they live?

 What, exactly, makes a campus “smart”?
 At the highest level, a Smart Campus links devices, applications, and people to enable new experiences or services and improve operational efficiency.
 But the bigger question is how?
-Our answer to that question is the Landscape framework.
+Our answer to that question is the Eco-System.

 Student services or experiences might include way finding, smart parking/transit, wait times for cafeteria food, or availability of fitness equipment, finding their belongings (bicycle, backpack, laptop), and more.